 Pop the stick of butter in your freezer for about 30 minutes before grating it.
 In that way, handling the butter would be easy and would result in even sizes of the grated butter.

 - It is important to sift the powdered sugar to make the glaze to avoid a lumpy glaze.
 Smooth glazes are the best!

 - Use fresh lemons and fresh lemon zest for the best results when making the glaze.
 It tastes so much better!

 - Coat the fresh blueberries with flour first before mixing them in the dough to prevent the blueberries from settling at the bottom.
 This is especially true for more runny batters.

 - Have you tried “scooped” scones?
 You can do that with this recipe.
 Just scoop the dough using an ice cream scoop and bake, instead of slicing it.

 How to Make this Blueberry Scone Recipe:

-Here are the ingredients you will need to make this easy, delicious Blueberry Scones!
+Here are the ingredients you will need to make these easy, delicious Blueberry Scones!

 Mix until it’s well combined.
 Set aside: